 “What about mud pies”

-“I love those, especially the way you make it.”
+“I love those, especially the way you make them.”

 “Hmmph.
 All right, I’ll make those for you when you decide to visit.”